 CENTRAL HOPE'S ROLE

-• Our volunteers will be wearing masks as they assist you in standing and sitting 6 feet apart from other attendees (family units may stand and sit with each other), and ensuring safety precautions are followed.
+• Our volunteers will be wearing masks as they assist you and ensure safety precautions are followed.

 • Doors will be held open or propped open by volunteers with masks to minimize participants touching surfaces.